 - Note: Even if you do not want automatic doors, have the electrician install ceiling plugs, and run the needed wiring.

 If you have chosen a plan with Brick Work or Rock Face on part of the house this is the time it should be done.
 Although the brick can be done after the stucco or siding it is usually better to have it done before the stucco or siding is applied.
 Stone veneers (cultured stone) are applied after a stucco scratch coat.

 - There are many styles and colors to choose from, it is best to take along a piece of the siding and trim to help you coordinate the colors.

 33. Siding, Soffits & Gutters

 - There are several different materials and styles available.
-In certain subdivisions you may be restricted to what you may use.
+In certain subdivisions, you may be restricted to what you may use.
 Find out beforehand.
-If you want a basically maintenance free house, use vinyl siding and have all the wooden posts and exposed wood wrapped.
+If you want a maintenance-free house, use vinyl siding and have all the wooden posts and exposed wood wrapped.

 Stucco can be started weather permitting.

 - There are several steps involved.
 The first is putting building paper covered with webbed wiring on the house, once this is done a layer of scratch coat is put on.
 The final coat is put on with the desired colors.

 35. Driveway & Garage Floor

 You could start preparing the driveway, garage floor, and sidewalks as soon as your lot has been backfilled and graded.
 You should wait with finishing until all the heavy trucks and equipment are finished with their jobs.

 Note: Except for certain situations make this one of your last projects.
 Especially when it is not done on the original soil.